shyim/shopware-store-api-bridge/README.md

 ```
 [The response signature must be deactivated manually](https://github.com/shopware/shopware/blob/5.3/engine/Shopware/Bundle/PluginInstallerBundle/StoreClient.php#L524) otherwise all requests would be blocked.

-I will create for that a Pull Request, to make it configureable in config.php
+I will create for that a Pull Request, to make it configureable in config.php or custom a custom certificate.

 ## What is planed?
 * Restrict shop domains to specific plugins